 A myelodysplastic syndrome is a type of cancer in which the bone marrow does not make enough healthy blood cells and there are abnormal (blast) cells in the blood and/or bone marrow.

 In a healthy person, the bone marrow makes blood stem cells (immature cells) that become mature blood cells over time.

 Anatomy of the bone.
 The bone is made up of compact bone, spongy bone, and bone marrow.
 Compact bone makes up the outer layer of the bone.
 Spongy bone is found mostly at the ends of bones and contains red marrow.
 Bone marrow is found in the center of most bones and has many blood vessels.
 There are two types of bone marrow: red and yellow.
 Red marrow contains blood stem cells that can become red blood cells, white blood cells, or platelets.
 Yellow marrow is made mostly of fat.

-A blood stem cell may become a myeloid stem cell or a lymphoid stem cell.
+A blood stem cell may become a lymphoid stem cell or a myeloid stem cell.
+A lymphoid stem cell becomes a white blood cell.
 A myeloid stem cell becomes one of three types of mature blood cells: